arfifa/IceCreamOMobile/README.md

 <a href="https://github.com/arfifa/IceCreamOMobile/blob/master/LICENSE"></a>
 </p>

-Glau chat is an online ice cream sales application for mobile, made with the React Native and Node JS in the backend side.
+IceCreamO Mobile is an online ice cream sales application for mobile, made with the React Native and Node JS in the backend side.

 ## Screenshots